sssnnt/aws-deployer/aws-deployer/README.md

     -h|--help      prints this help
-    -v|--version   prints the current version of this script -a|--account   the AWS account number to deploy to. (mandatory) -r|--role      the IAM role to assume
-    -p|--profile   the name of the resulting aws cli profile to use
+    -v|--version   prints the current version of this script -a|--account   the AWS account number to deploy to. (mandatory) -r|--role      the IAM role to assume (the role name not the ARN) -p|--profile   the name of the resulting aws cli profile to use
 ```